When to Start Antiretroviral Therapy

-Early HIV infection is the period up to 6 months after infection with HIV.
-During early HIV infection, the level of HIV in the body (called viral load) is very high.
+Recent HIV infection is the period up to 6 months after infection with HIV.
+During recent HIV infection, the level of HIV in the body (called viral load) is very high.
 A high viral load damages the immune system and increases the risk of HIV transmission.

 Once a Person Starts ART, Why Is Medication Adherence Important?

 Before starting ART, people with HIV discuss the benefits and risks of ART with their health care providers.
 They also discuss the importance of medication adherence -- taking HIV medicines every day and exactly as prescribed.
 Adherence to an HIV regimen prevents HIV from multiplying and destroying the immune system.
 Taking HIV medicines every day also reduces the risk of HIV transmission.

 Before starting ART, it's important to address issues that can make adherence difficult.
 For example, a busy schedule or lack of health insurance to cover the cost of HIV medicines can make it hard to take HIV medicines consistently.
 Health care providers can recommend resources to help people deal with any issues that may interfere with adherence.

 Read the following AIDSinfo fact sheets to learn more about medication adherence:

 This fact sheet is based on information from the following sources: